 a.
 High Upfront Costs

 ERP deployment is a big financial investment, costing between $150,000 and $500,000.
 For SMEs and organizations with limited resources, this can be a significant obstacle to adoption.
-While ERP solutions result in long-term cost savings and efficiency, the initial implementation costs—which include software, customisation, and training—can be significant.
+While ERP solutions result in long-term cost savings and efficiency, the initial implementation costs—which include software, customization, and training—can be significant.

 b.
 Integration with Legacy Systems